secofeixo/transactions_mongo/README.md

 	"password": "12345678"
 }`<br>
 <br>
-You can check if tehre is a user logged in with:<br>
+You can check if there is a user logged in with:<br>
 `GET localhost:8080/login`<br>
 <br>
 For getting the balance:<br>
-`GET localhost:8080/user/:idUSer/balance`<br>
+`GET localhost:8080/user/:idUser/balance`<br>
-It returna  JSON object with the balance.<br>
+It returns a JSON object with the balance.<br>
 <br>
 For making a transaction between two users<br>
 `POST loclahost:8080/user/:idUserSource/transfer/:amount/to/:idUserDestination`<br>